Skip to content

 How does AHV timing work for self-employed Bitcoin earners?+

 The cantonal Ausgleichskasse sets an annual AHV bill based on the prior year's taxable income.
 Quarterly provisional instalments (Akontozahlungen) are due in January, April, July, and October.
 After the year-end tax assessment, a final reconciliation adjusts overpayments or underpayments.
-Self-employed persons with volatile Bitcoin income should watch the provisional figure and request an adjustment if income drops significantly mid-year.
+Self-employed persons with volatile Bitcoin income should watch the provisional figure and request an adjustment if income drops mid-year.

 Does a Swiss employee have to pay AHV on Bitcoin received as a bonus?+